 This easy homemade blue cheese salad dressing recipe is creamy and contains just the right ingredients to make the blue cheese flavor shine.
-If you love blue cheese dressing as much as I do, then you’ve got to make some of this homemade blue cheese dressing.
+If you are a blue cheese lover like me, then you’ve got to make some of this delicious homemade blue cheese dressing.

 When you buy blue cheese crumbles, they usually come in a tub.
 If you purchase it at your local grocery store, it usually comes in 4-ounce to 8-ounce sizes and costs around a dollar an ounce.

-But, MaryJo bought this big 24-ounce tub of blue cheese at Sam’s club for $7.78.
-So when we ran out of store-bought blue cheese dressing, it was time to make my own homemade blue cheese dressing.
+But, MaryJo bought this big 24-ounce tub of blue cheese at Sam’s Club for $7.78.
+So when we ran out of store-bought blue cheese dressing, it was time to make my own salad dressing.

-After experimenting with a variety of ingredients like dijon mustard, Worcestershire sauce, mustard powder, and olive oil, I settled on a recipe using simple ingredients.
+I experimented with a variety of ingredients for this homemade dressing, like Dijon mustard, Worcestershire Sauce, mustard powder, and olive oil.
+But in the end, I settled on a recipe using simple ingredients.

-My homemade salad dressing tastes just like Litehouse Brand that you would purchase at your local grocery store.
+My homemade version of Creamy, chunky blue cheese dressing tastes just like Litehouse Brand or Hidden Valley that you would purchase at your local grocery store.